 Register first to help us make groups ahead of time.
-Or, if you just show up in CSE 4140 on Monday at 11:30, Tuesday at 11, or Wednesday at 3:30 during the first 3 weeks of the quarter we'll help you get started!
+Or, if you just show up in CSE 4140 on Tuesday at 9:30am, Wednesday at 1pm, or in CSE 2154 on Thursday at 12:30pm during the first 3 weeks of the Winter quarter we'll help you get started!

 Have more questions?
 Contact us at firstname.lastname@example.org

 Alessia is a second year Computer Science Major who enjoys ice skating, spending time with friends, and exploring San Diego!